fkpwolf/docfx/docs/designs/sanitize-html.md

 - Standard HTML5 attributes for allowed HTML tag names.
 - Attribute names starting with `data-`.
+- Attribute names starting with `aria-`, used for improving accessibility.
 - Existing attribute names respected by `docs-ui` that does not have `data-` prefix.

 > ‼️ Due to how the HTML processing pipeline works today, we cannot tell _user HTML_ from _system generated HTML_, so this sanitizer works for both.